Underqualified-Gunman/Half-Like/README.md

 # Half-Like
- A reskin collage with heavy direction from half-life but also with aspects of other games such as R6:siege and Fallout
+A reskin collage for Hideous Destructor themed to the Half-Life Franchise Primarily, With Minor Cameos from other games and mods.

+ A special thanks to ZikShadow for his model shot packs and Tommygalano5's City 17 sprite set respectively.

+Years ago near the end of 2021 when I first started playing HDest I longed for a spas-12 skin to replace the hunter's sprites with a spas-12.
+I eventually found TG5's WIP City 17 pack he posted earlier that year.